 WHY ARE WE BERE?
 The meaning of life for us is to attain godhood or spiritual liberation (moksha) by following the path of Right Faith, Right Knowledge and Right Conduct.

 We have to conquer our passions and desires by following the spiritual path taught by the Jinas and shed the attached karma.
 It may require many rebirths and lives, but continuous efforts will ultimately attain our desired goal.

-Jainism is followed by several million people in India and by a sizeable Jain diaspora in UK, USA and other overseas countries.
-Jainism is one of the World’s oldest religions providing code of conduct and a way of life which rejects violence, self-seeking and dishonesty.
+Jainism is followed by several million people in India and by a sizable Jain diaspora in the UK, USA and other overseas countries.
+Jainism is one of the World’s oldest religions providing a code of conduct and a way of life which rejects violence, self-seeking and dishonesty.
 Its philosophy and teachings of individual freedom, equality regardless of race, sex, caste and colour, reverence for all life, human and animal welfare, concern for the environment and strike a relevant chord in today’s troubled world.

-- Art of Loving: to all living beings, whether they are human – irrespective of caste, creed, faith, colour, gender and disability; animal, plant and the living elements of the earth.
+- Art of Loving: to all living beings, whether they are human – irrespective of caste, creed, faith, colour, gender and disability; animal, plant and all the living elements of the earth.

 - Art of Living: to live a spiritually and physically healthy life, full of compassion, equality, peace and harmony.
 Jains aim their day-to-day living on the first four words of Jainism – Justice, Affection, Introspection and Nobility.

 - Art of Leaving: is to live a life detached from power, position and wealth.
 Jainism does not deny from earning power, position and wealth, it teaches to use these for the welfare of others.
 It also encourages leaving them at the right time to lead a life for the progress towards spiritual liberation.